 The Attalid Dynasty ruled until the 2nd century BC.

-They built imposing buildings, such as one of the steepest theatres in the world (still in great shape), as well as a stunning altar which was eventually moved to Germany in a museum named after the city itself!
+They built imposing buildings, such as one of the steepest theatres in the world (still in great shape), as well as a stunning altar which the Germans eventually took to Berlin in a museum named after the city itself!

 It was one of the places that claimed to be the home of Homer, the most famous pre-classical Greek poet, who wrote of course the Iliad and the Odyssey.

-Smyrna was destroyed by the Lydians in the 6th century BC and was restored by Alexander the Great in the 4th century BC.
+Σμύρνη was destroyed by the Lydians in the 6th century BC and was restored by Alexander the Great in the 4th century BC.

-Thousands of Greeks and Armenians were transfered into the intrerior of the country to die in harsh conditions, while hundreds of thousands of Greek refugees made it to Greece (Onassis being one of them), changing the country's population overnight.
+while an estimated 1.5 million Greek refugees made it to Greece (Onassis being one of them), changing the country's population overnight.

 A 3,000-year-old Greek presence in Asia Minor had just come to an end...

 These were but a few of those once marvelous Greek cities that never got to be re-integrated into Greece.
-Had that happened, Greece would now have many more ancient sites and UNESCO entries.
+Had that happened, Greece would now have many many more ancient sites and UNESCO entries.
 But history had different plans for Ionia, the region where the greatest pre-Socratic philosophers and poets were born...

 Click here to see a list Ι made with some of those cities.